- Archiving the arts

 Discovery: finding archives and their collections

-The Finding Archives project has overseen the integration of content from the National Register of Archives (NRA), Directory of Archives (ARCHON), Access to Archives (A2A) and the Manorial Documents Register is now available via Discovery, our catalogue.
-This provides a single point of online access to catalogue and organisational data from across the archive sector.
+The Finding Archives project has overseen the integration of content from the National Register of Archives (NRA), Directory of Archives (ARCHON), Access to Archives (A2A) and the Manorial Documents Register (MDR) into Discovery.
+This platform now provides a single point of online access to catalogue and organisational data from across the archive sector.

 Why are we doing this?